FunHOI: Annotation-Free 3D Hand-Object Interaction Generation via Functional Text Guidance: Method

-\textbf{Functional Prompt Generation}: We select valid contact frames from publicly available HOI datasets\cite{ho3d1,yang2022oakink} and drive LLaVA\cite{llava} to generate fine-grained functional descriptions by designing structured prompt templates: given the input HOI image $I_{hoi}$ and the question template "Describe the hand action, object function and usage purpose," the model outputs structured text $l$ such as 'Grab[action] an apple[object] to eat[task]'.
-In addition, to analyze the contact regions, we design a visual question answering (VQA) task using the prompt "Identify the contact areas between the hand and the object."
-A vision-language model (VLM) is employed to analyze the distribution of contact states involving the finger joints and the palm.
-The resulting contact distribution serves as the basis for the hand-object contact optimization described in Sec.~\ref{sec:3.3}.
+\textbf{Functional Prompt Generation}: We select valid contact frames from publicly available HOI datasets\cite{ho3D1,yang2022oakink} and drive LLaVA\cite{llava} to generate fine-grained functional descriptions by designing structured prompt templates: given the input HOI image $I_{hoi}$ and the question template "Describe the hand action, object function and usage purpose," the model outputs structured text $l$ such as 'Grab[action] an apple[object] to eat[task]'.
 The detailed process is illustrated in Fig.~\ref{fig:prompt}.

-\textbf{The Core Mechanism of DDPM}: Denoising Diffusion Probabilistic Models (DDPMs)~\cite{ho2020denoising} are latent variable based models inspired by non-equilibrium thermodynamics for high-quality image synthesis.
-DDPM works by training a parameterized Markov chain that reverses a diffusion process that gradually adds noise to the data over a finite amount of time, thereby generating samples that match the data distribution.
-The core idea is: